 Acts 15:17 So that the rest of mankind may seek the Lord, even all the Gentiles who are called by My name, says the Lord who does all these things.'

-Did you notice "the Gentiles who are called by My name?"
+Did you notice "the Gentiles who are called by My name"?
 In order to be called by the name of God, you have to be a son of God.
-You have to be begotten by His Spirit.
+You have to be regenerated by His Spirit.
 You have to be part of His family.

 The Gentiles do not seek God until after He reveals Himself to them and they become converted.
 There it is right in the Book.
 You do not seek God until after He converts you.

 Remember, this is within the context of prayer.
 Prayer has very much to do with seeking God.
-Remember we read that —in terms of holiness—back in I Peter 1.
+Remember we read that—in terms of holiness—back in I Peter 1.
 "If you call upon the Father..."
 Let's go back there again.
-We are going to go to another place back in I Peter 1, verses 10-12.

 Let's consider what it is saying here in verses 10-12 from the standpoint of the prophets who were looking into these things.
 The question I have is: How did they look into these things?
 How did they seek God?
 How did they search Him out?

 I am going to show you an actual example.
-Let's go back to the book of Daniel, to Daniel the 9th chapter.
+Let's go back to the book of Daniel: